-In Dual Homing I released with JetNet 4000/4500 series, you have to configure additional port as Dual Homing port to 2 uplink switches.
-In Dual Homing II, you don't need to configure specific port to connect to other protocol.
-Just keep RSTP in Enable, Dual Homing II will then make connection and be protected by standard RSTP.
+In Dual Homing I released with JetNet 4000/4500 series, you have to configure additional port as Dual Homing port to two uplink switches.
+In Rapid Dual Homing, you don't need to configure specific port to connect to other protocol.
+The Rapid Dual Homing will smartly choose the fastest link for primary link and block all the other link to avoid loop.
+If the primary link failed, Rapid Dual Homing will automatically forward the secondary link for network redundant.
+Of course, if there are more connections, they will be standby links and recover one of then if both primary and secondary links are broken.